Mitch Lees

-Mitch Lees (born 12 October 1988) is an Australian rugby union player.
+Mitch Lees (born 12 October 1988) is a former Australian rugby union player.
 Lees joined English side London Welsh from Eastwood.
 Lees made his senior grade debut for Eastwood in 2010, having joined the club as a colt.
 He made his 100th appearance for Eastwood in May 2013.
 His performances for Eastwood saw him selected for the ACT Brumbies A team in 2013.

 Lees signed for Aviva Premiership side Exeter Chiefs on 10 April 2014.
 He was a replacement as Exeter Chiefs defeated Wasps to be crowned champions of the 2016-17 English Premiership.

 On 10 July 2019, Lee left Exeter to sign for Top 14 side Brive in France from the 2019-20 season.